| East L.A.

 liked their wit, humor, and intelligence.
 I liked their

-movies and read books published about them.
+movies and read books about them.
 They appeared

 on the world stage when I was thirteen years old and already

-leader of my first rock band, The Escorts.
+leader of my first rock band, Mark & the Escorts.
 I bought

 Sullivan Show when they first appeared.
 I was hooked